 “I would KILL them,” she said.
 “And maybe eat them.”

 Pet owners dictate exactly how much kibble goes into those bowls each day — yet the majority of our pets are overweight.
 Perhaps those sad faces and lingering looks weaken our resolve.
 Whatever tactic your pet uses to score extra treats, a good offense often serves as the best defense.
 When one of her three cats was diagnosed as obese, Vryce Hough got creative and installed high-tech doors that limited each cat’s access to kibble.
 Dog trainer Sarah Wilson offers a few low-tech options to help dogs shed excess baggage in multiple-pet households.
+Keeping pets at a healthy weight also can cut costs on veterinary bills.
+Check out results of a pet owner survey explaining the cost for common treatments.

 Separate pets during mealtime: “Feed the dogs in separate rooms and tether the one who finishes first,” says Wilson, author of the book “Childproofing Your Dog.”
 She also suggests tethering the overweight dog during meal time so it can’t scarf up another dog’s food.